Daniel Altmaier vs. Yoshihito Nishioka: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Daniel Altmaier vs. Yoshihito Nishioka Trends and Insights

-- Altmaier has played 15 matches on hard courts over the past year, and 27.1 games per match (23.8 in best-of-three matches).
+- On hard courts, Altmaier has played 15 matches over the past year, totaling 27.1 games per match (23.8 in best-of-three matches) while winning 47.9% of games.

-- In the past year, Nishioka has competed in 45 total matches (across all court types), winning 48.6% of the games.
-He averages 25.6 games per match (23.6 in best-of-three matches) and 9.9 games per set.
+- Nishioka has averaged 25.6 games per match (23.6 in best-of-three matches) in his 45 matches played in the past year across all court surfaces, while winning 48.6% of the games.

-- Dating back to 2015, Altmaier and Nishioka have not played against each other.
+- Altmaier and Nishioka have not matched up against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.